 This is one reason why your method can’t directly change myVariable1 of your calling method.
 Actually, your method doesn’t even know that something like myVariable1 exists in the calling routine.

 I suspect you already know what will come now.
-ByRef is indeed changing the above default behavior.
-With ByRef we are telling the compiler that we don't want to get our variable transferred to a parameter "by value", but via reference.
+ByRef is indeed changing the above default behaviour.
+With ByRef we are telling the compiler that we don’t want to get our variable transferred to a parameter “by value”, but via reference.
 Think of it as defining a pointer.
-You don't now transfer any longer the value of your variable, but a pointer to the value of your original variable.
-Let's look at the following simple (but silly) example:
+You don’t transfer the value of your variable, but a pointer to the value of your original variable.
+Let’s look at the following simple (but silly) example:

 Var value1 As Integer = 10 Var result As Integer = 0 Call myMethod( value1, result ) Break

 As you can see: we are still using different variable names in our main program and our method and those are still our own local (from a method perspective) variables. but myResult (in the method) is pointing (via the byRef statement in parameters) to the transferred variable “result” of the main app and(!) can as such alter it!

 If you debug this program you will notice that result in the main app changed from 0 before calling myMethod to 89 after the call finished.